appflower/appflower-docs/README.md

 For the current documentation visit the online book at http://appflower.com/doc.
 We are moving the existing documentation to be placed on github, for easier contribution.
 You should still checkout the online docs, for commenting.

+## Contributing
-## ContributingThe most easy contribution you can make is reporting issues: a typo, a grammar mistake, a bug in code example, a missing explanation, and so on.
+The most easy contribution you can make is reporting issues: a typo, a grammar mistake, a bug in code example, a missing explanation, and so on.
 The documentation is hosted on [github](https://github.com/appflower/appflower-docs).

 **Ways of contributing**